 Approximately one million years ago, early humans started to leave Africa and spread to other continents.
-This was during one or more of the Ice Ages.
+This happened during one or more of the Ice Ages.
 With the sea level lowered, early humans were able to cross land bridges between continents.
-They crossed into these new lands probably following herds of animals or in search of food.
+They crossed into these new lands, probably following herds of animals or in search of food.

 These early people had fire!

 The discovery and use of fire was very important to early man for many reasons.

 First, they discovered most animals are afraid of fire.
 So a campfire gave some protection to the group or tribe.

 Second, they could camp in better locations.
 A fire allowed them to pick where they camped.
 They no longer had to look for trees to climb into or rocks and cliffs to shelter under.

 Third, it kept them warm.
 This goes with the second reason.
 They could move into colder climates and hunt the animals that lived there.
 They could then return to their campfire to warm up.